 In a pilot study developed by Yen et al (26), the effects of the kinesiotape bandage on ankle kinematics using 3D motion analysis was assessed.
 Authors reported that the kinesiotape group exhibited a greater anti-inversion effect due to the properties of the materials.
 In the current study, similar effects were achieved, which may explain the comparable results.
 Our findings also showed a reduction in contact surface area in the rearfoot, which could indicate a more concentrated load potentially increasing the risk of overuse injuries or stress reactions.
 Moreover, the increased mean pressure in dynamic tasks observed in the midfoot and forefoot resulted in restricted rearfoot motion caused by the ankle taping.
 These findings were consistent with previous studies that suggest taping may alter natural load distribution patterns in the foot.
 In this line, the observed decreasing in forefoot velocity supports the idea that altered dynamic foot function was related with modifications in gait strategy and foot strike patterns, which could affect overall locomotor efficiency and potentially increase the risk of injury.

-Wilems et al (27) employed a pressure platform to compare non-injuried individuals with those suffering from CAI, showing that CAI group exhibited a lateral shift in the center of pressure.
+Willems et al (27) employed a pressure platform to compare non-injured individuals with those suffering from CAI, showing that CAI group exhibited a lateral shift in the center of pressure.
 In the present study, the taping appeared to promote a neutral position of the subtalar and talonavicular joint, which could partially explain the prevention effect of externally stabilizing the ankle that had been already described in scientific literature(28–30).

 Balance deficits are commonly observed in individuals with CAI (31), and preventive ankle taping plays and important role in addressing these deficits.
 Trojian et al. found the relationship between poor balance scores and higher incidence of ankle injuries.
-In the present study, a decrease in YBT performance in the anterior and posterlotaleral directions is consistent with previous findings, where lower YBT scores are strongly linked to a higher risk of lower limb injuries and impaired dynamic balance.
-(32)(33)(34).
-Individuals with asymmetries in YBT are particulary vulnerable to injury, emphasizing the need for fitted interventions to correct these imbalances(35).
+In the present study, a decrease in YBT performance in the anterior and posterotaleral directions is consistent with previous findings, where lower YBT scores are strongly linked to a higher risk of lower limb injuries and impaired dynamic balance (32-34).
+Individuals with asymmetries in YBT are particularly vulnerable to injury, emphasizing the need for fitted interventions to correct these imbalances(35).
 Consequently, a reduced ROM dorsiflexion observed in our study correlates with the stabilizing effect of taping on the talonavicular and subtalar joints, which helps to mitigate excessive movements of the talus during plantar flexion (36–38).
 Kerkhoffs et al. remarked in a systematic review the effectiveness of the functional tape stabilization in extreme ankle joint movements.
-(39) Romero et al. also reported a decrease in dorsiflexion following the preventive application of taping for LAS, which is consistent with our findings.
-(11) The position of the tape stirrups plays an important role controlling the calcaneal adduction and supination.
-(30).
+(39).
+Romero et al. also reported a decrease in dorsiflexion following the preventive application of taping for LAS, which is consistent with our findings.
+(11) The position of the tape stirrups plays an important role controlling the calcaneal adduction and supination (30).
 Additionally, these results support the use of preventive ankle taping to improve balance and joint stability (40–42).

 The significant decrease in forefoot velocity observed during dynamic assessment suggest an altered foot function which is related with altered gait strategies or an increase in injury risk.
 Static platform analysis further revealed increased midfoot pressure, decreased forefoot pressure and reduced contact surface, consistent with previous findings about pressure redistribution due to ankle taping (43).
 The changes on the surface distribution may cause compensatory movements or altered load-bearing features associated with a decrease of the movement efficiency.
-Therefore, strategies focused on minimal biomechanical disruption should be considered (44) (45).
+Therefore, strategies focused on minimal biomechanical disruption should be considered (44,45).

 Limitations and future lines